Cappella Palatina

+The Palatine Chapel forms part of the UNESCO-listed site "Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale", recognized in 2015.

 Mosaics

 The mosaics of the Palatine Chapel are of unparalleled elegance as concerns elongated proportions and streaming draperies of figures.
 They are also noted for subtle modulations of colour and luminance.
 The oldest are probably those covering the ceiling, the drum, and the dome.
 The shimmering mosaics of the transept, presumably dating from the 1140s and attributed to Byzantine artists, with an illustrated scene, along the north wall, of St. John in the desert and a landscape of Agnus Dei.
 Below this are five saints, the Greek fathers of the church, St. Gregory of Nissa, St. Gregory the Theologian, St. Basil, St. John Chrysostom and St. Nicholas.
 The three central figures, St. Gregory, St. Basil, and St. John Chrysostom, are the Three Great Orthodox Church Fathers referred to as the Three Hierarchs, which originated fifty years earlier.
 Every composition is set within an ornamental frame, not dissimilar to that used in contemporaneous mosaic icons.

 The rest of the mosaics, dated to the 1160s or the 1170s, are executed in a cruder manner and feature Latin (rather than Greek) inscriptions.
 Probably a work of local craftsmen, these pieces are more narrative and illustrative than transcendental.
 A few mosaics have a secular character and represent oriental flora and fauna.
 This may be the only substantial passage of secular Byzantine mosaic extant today.